paracetamol951/P-Link-MCP/README.md

 [![P-Link MCP and 402](./P-Link_MCP.png)](https://youtu.be/sw9ASYZHEzY)

-**P-Link MCP Server** is a server compliant with the **MCP (Model Context Protocol)**, allowing ChatGPT, Claude, and other MCP-compatible clients to connect to a **payment system** on Solana.
+**P-Link MCP Server** is a server compliant with the **MCP (Model Context Protocol)**, integrating fetch-402 client from coinbase, and HTTP 402 protocol on server side, allowing ChatGPT, Claude, and other MCP-compatible clients to connect to a **payment system** on Solana.

 It provides a simple interface to:
 - Pay 402 links
-- Create 402 payment links (still supporting human payment by card, or wallet)
+- Create 402 payment links (supporting agent payment on Solana and human payment by card, Solana wallet, or P-Link account)
 - Send money to any email or phone number
 - View transaction history
 - View wallet information (balance, public wallet address)